-Schools and other education providers have a responsibility to provide accessible information to parents and pupils to ensure that students with SEND are not disadvantaged.
+Schools and other education providers have a responsibility to provide accessible information to parents and pupils to ensure that children and young people with SEND are not disadvantaged.
 Information provided should be clear and free of jargon.
-Where appropriate, particularly for students or parents with sensory impairments, information may need to be made available through alternative methods and formats.
+Where appropriate, particularly for children and young people or parents with sensory impairments, information may need to be made available through alternative methods and formats.